k9w/instructions/openbsd-configuration/desktopOpenBSD-KDE-Plasma.md

 menu with the mouse, the menu itself opens on a different monitor than the bottom bar and is also too big for the screen.

+When disconnected from external monitors, the built-in display does not fully revert to sole-display settings.
+This happens in cwm and any desktop environment which does not take special care to update the display configuration when external monitors are connected or disconnected.
+Plasma should have special settings to handle this.
+But it does not work as intended.